Fit as a Mama Bear

 Why You'll Love This Recipe

-Light texture: This protein mousse is whipped which makes it ultra fluffy.
+Taste and Texture: This protein mousse is whipped, which makes it ultra fluffy in texture and super rich in flavor.

-Easy to make: With only a handful of ingredients this mousse recipe comes together quickly.
+Easy to make: With only 5 ingredients, this mousse recipe comes together quickly.

-High protein: Thanks to chocolate protein powder this dessert has a whopping 19 grams of protein.
+High protein: Thanks to the chocolate protein powder, this dessert has a whopping 19 grams of protein.

 Ingredients to make chocolate protein mousse in measuring cups with text labels over them.